arnaudgallou/plume/README.md

 information for scientific writing in R Markdown and Quarto.
 The package implements two R6 classes:

-- `PlumeQuarto`: class that allows you to push author metadata in the YAML header of Quarto files.
+- `PlumeQuarto`: class that allows you to push author metadata in YAML files or the YAML header of Quarto files.
 The generated YAML complies with Quarto’s [author and affiliations schemas](https://quarto.org/docs/journals/authors.html).
 This is the class to use if you work with journal templates.